CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Weapons.md

 ## Governing Attributes for Weapon Combat Skills

 All weapon combat skills have the governing attributes of STR, RFX, and INT.
 This is to reflect that the stronger, faster, and smarter a character is, the more lethal they are in combat.
 A STR character hits harder and is more conditioned for combat.
 A RFX character hits faster and is harder to pin down.
 An INT character hits smarter and uses tactics.
 It is the player's/narrator's job to flavor their attacks to reflect how they are leveraging their innate attributes as they fight.

-## One Handed

-Dice modifier added to weapon combat rolls when held in one hand or an equivalent appendage.
-This frees up the other hand/appendage to hold a shield, ranged weapon, an important item, etc...

-## Two Handed

-Dice modifier added to weapon combat rolls when held with two hands or other equivalent appendages.
-Assuming a character has only two arms, using said weapon takes up both of their hands while in use.
-For characters with Primal Melee such as Bite or Horns, denote that the creature wholely focused on those Primal Melee.

-## Dual Wielded

-Dice modifier added to weapon combat rolls when off-handing a weapon as part of dual-wielding weapons.

-To duel wield the character must have at least one skill point in both of the weapons held.
-Each weapon must have a Dual Wielded dice Modifier.
-If you are dual-wielding, your combat roll is made up using the skill and/or weapon dice modifier of the primary weapon one-handed, with additional dice from the off-handed weapon's "Dual Wielded" dice modifier.

-Dual-wielding weapons that use weapon resources or that are being thrown use double the weapon resource/thrown weapons per opponent engaged.

-## Resource Per Shot

-The amount of resource consumed per "shot" or use of said weapon.

 ## Crossbow